Dnipro House of Organ and Chamber Music: History

 The House of Organ and Chamber Music has played home to several international festivals, competitions, and tours featuring artists from Europe and throughout the globe since its inaugural performance on 27 April 1987.
 Every year, some 300 performances took place here, drawing in over 30,000 people.
 For 35 years, 70 musicians, 4 orchestras, 4 quartets, and 2 lecture rooms dedicated to music have produced art and served as a source of inspiration for the public.
-Additionally, the renowned organ was included to the UNESCO cultural heritage list.

 The facility was made available for worship to the UOC-MP community on 26 August 2010, as per the settlement agreement signed by the Economic Court of the Dnipropetrovsk area.
 However, this was contingent upon guaranteeing the uninterrupted operation of the House of Organ and Chamber Music.
 After the religious community took ownership of the temple building in 2011, they redesigned a portion of the basements to accommodate an Orthodox church.
 Regular church services have been conducted in the temple's basement since 14 March 2013.

 Concert nights honoring the spring festivals and Passover were hosted by the House of Organ and Chamber Music.
 There was a concert titled 25 Years on the Musical Olympus on 30 April 2014.
 Employees of cultural organizations and representatives of Dniepropetrovsk's national minorities were invited to the event.

 During the Russian invasion of Ukraine on 11 March 2022, the well-known device temporarily stopped working.
 Fragments of shell struck the House of Organ and Chamber Music's windows and walls on 22 March 2022, the nationally significant architectural landmark made a partial recovery.
 The building was again hit in a Russian attack on the city on 24 June 2025.
 A blast wave shattered 2 large and over 40 small stained glass windows.
 The normal programing resumed after the attack.
+The third strike was on the night of June 15, 2026.
+Not only the building was damaged, but also the unique organ.